CoinMonkey/exchangers/readme.md

 $coin2 = new Coin('BTC', 'Bitcoin'); //To this coin
 $amount = new Amount(1.3, $coin1); //Creating 1.3 amount of $coin1 for exchanging

-//Working with instant exchangers (classic exchangers can work in this mode to) foreach($instantExchangers as $exchangerName) {
+//Working with instant exchangers (classic exchangers can work in this mode too) foreach($instantExchangers as $exchangerName) {
     //Creating exchanger instance by name
     $exchanger = $fabric->buildInstant($exchangerName);